easazade/weaver/README.md

-Dependency Injection library, rethought and tailored specifically for Flutter.
+Dependency Injection library, rethought and tailored for Flutter.

 ## Features